Heathrow Cargo: Complete Shipper's Guide to UK's Largest Air Freight Hub

 Pharmaceutical freight at Heathrow broadly divides into three temperature categories: controlled ambient (typically +15°C to +25°C), refrigerated (+2°C to +8°C), and frozen (commonly -20°C or, for certain biologics and cell therapies, -80°C or below using dry ice or cryogenic containers).
 Each category demands different transport equipment, different packaging qualifications, and different handling protocols at the Heathrow cargo facility.
 Shippers must specify the required temperature range on their air waybill and ensure the ground transport leg uses validated equipment capable of maintaining that range throughout the journey — including during any loading or unloading dwell time.

 Clinical trial materials (CTMs) are subject to additional controls under the Medicines for Human Use (Clinical Trials) Regulations 2004.
 Imports require a valid Manufacturer's/Importer's Authorisation (MIA) held by the UK importer, and customs documentation must clearly identify the consignment as investigational medicinal product (IMP).
 The Care Quality Commission (CQC) regulates certain research activities within the UK healthcare system, and its requirements intersect with GDP compliance for CTMs in clinical settings.
-Shippers new to clinical trial logistics should engage a specialist GDP-compliant courier before tendering freight, rather than discovering compliance gaps at Heathrow's cargo reception.
+Shippers new to clinical trial logistics should engage a specialist GDP-certified (partner carriers) courier before tendering freight, rather than discovering compliance gaps at Heathrow's cargo reception.

 Few freight scenarios are as time-critical as an Aircraft on Ground (AOG) situation.
 When an aircraft is grounded awaiting a replacement part — whether at Heathrow or at a destination served through it — every hour of delay translates directly into airline revenue loss, crew costs, and passenger disruption.
 The International Air Transport Association (IATA) estimates that AOG situations cost the global aviation industry hundreds of millions of dollars annually.

-What constitutes an AOG shipment
+What constitutes an AOG shipment?

 An AOG shipment is any component, tooling, consumable, or documentation required to return a grounded aircraft to service.
 This can range from a replacement avionics module weighing a few kilograms to an engine component requiring specialist handling equipment.
 AOG freight is typically designated with IATA priority code AOG on the air waybill and receives preferential handling at Heathrow's cargo facilities — though this designation must be confirmed with the receiving handler and airline, as it carries specific booking and acceptance criteria.

-T&C Logistics AOG road response
+How does T&C Logistics provide 24/7 AOG road support to Heathrow?

 "In AOG logistics, the road leg is often the critical path — the aircraft part may be available immediately, but if the ground transport fails, the entire chain fails.
 We have built our Heathrow service around the understanding that 'as soon as possible' in aviation means minutes, not hours.
 Every vehicle we dispatch to Heathrow carries full documentation support and the driver has direct contact with our operations team throughout the journey."